isl-x/mo-styleguide/README.md

 ## Requirements
 - Node
 - NPM
-- (If you're unfamiliar with either of those let a dev know and we will help you get setup)

 We also highly encourage you use [VSCode](https://code.visualstudio.com/) for working on the project as it's the easiest way to get a terminal and code editor all running at the same time, while also getting all of the modern tools we developers use to make editing all the easier.

 ## Development
+1. Fork this project on Github
+2. Download the new repository
-Run the following to get the server up and running!
+3. Run the following to get the server up and running!
 ```bash
 nvm use
 npm install